ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Mendopath/2nd Level/Word of Mending.md

 - **Duration**:
 	- Instant.
 - **Effects**
-	- You shout a word of healing, a target creature within range immediately heals 1d6+1 health.
+	- You say a word of healing, a target creature within range immediately heals 1d6+1 health.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 20 psyfocus spent above the normal cost for this psycast, the target heals an additional 1d6 health.